skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 > Define it just above our root query type definition.

-Now it's time to create the `getPosts` field in the root query.
+Now it's time to create the `posts` field in the root query.
 Here's how to do it:

 ~~~
 const Query = new GraphQLObjectType({
-  name: 'BlogQueries',
+  name: 'BlogSchema',
   description: "Root of the Blog Schema",
   fields: () => ({
-    getPosts: {
+    posts: {
       type: new GraphQLList(Post),
       resolve: function() {
         return PostsList;